cloudzwithin/cloudzwithin/README.md

 Next, React, Context/Redux, Custom Hooks, Typescript, GSAP, RESTful APIs.

 🎨 Psychology of design as Axis and pixel-perfect for UI \
-User experience minded products -through a meticulous mind.
+User experience minded products, curated by a meticulous mind.

 🚀 Extreme ownership with a kaizen philosophy \
-Entrepreneur by vocation and a continuos improvement on my CI/CD dynamics.
+Entrepreneur by vocation, continuos improvement on my CI/CD dynamics.

 🐛 +5 XP on industry best practices \
 Creating maintainable, reliable, and scalable apps since 2018.

 ### Checkout my work

-Let's build something different! \
+Let's build the future together! 🦾 \
 👉🏽 [Linkedin](https://arrigoni.in/Linkedin/) | [Portfolio](https://arrigoni.in/Portfolio/) 👈🏽